 - In electrical wiring, ground clamps are used to join a grounding conductor to the grounding electrode, which is typically a metal rod driven into the ground.

 - Ground clamps are used in welding to create a safe and secure electrical connection between the welding machine and the workpiece.

 #12 Hand Screw Clamp

 These types of clamps are made from steel, which makes them strong and long-lasting.
-Although some companies are now making them in wooden version also.
+However, some companies are now making them in wooden versions also.
 These are also known as toolmaker clamps.